krystianmaslak/homepage-webpack/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit

-Simple toolkit for your static websites development.
+# Homepage Krystiana

+This is my simple home page.

-## How to use it?
+## How to fire it?

-Click on `Use this template` button to generate a new repository based on this starter kit.
-After that clone it to your computer, go to the project directory in console and type `npm install`.

-## Available scripts
+First enable 'npm install' and then follow the instructions:

 `npm run start` - runs development mode